 - 2. Institutions not reporting to IPEDS would use the FTE count for the same time period. - 3.
-An Institution participating in SARA for the first time that has not paid its NC-SARA fee within 60 days of its State's approval of the Institution's application to participate in SARA must submit a new application to its Home State Portal Entity. - 4.
-Institutions indicate and State Portal Entity staff will verify enrollments through IPEDS or similar resources. - 5.
-An Institution that withdraws from SARA receives no fee refund from NC-SARA. - b.
-A separate State fee may be required of SARA-participating Institutions whose Home State has established a fee to cover costs associated with SARA oversight. - 1.
-States may use any fee structure that is rationally related to the State's actual or projected workload. - 2.
-A SARA Member State may fund its work to investigate and resolve Complaints arising from the operations of the Institutions it approves to participate in SARA in any reasonable way permitted by law.
-A SARA Member State may charge its own SARA-participating Institutions a SARA participation fee that reflects the State's estimated costs to manage its responsibilities under SARA, including support for carrying out such investigations.
-SARA policies do not preclude a billable costs approach to funding such work. - 3.
-A SARA Member State may increase its bonding or reserve fund requirements on Institutions for which it is the Home State in order to cover the potentially greater risk owing to the State's expanded responsibility for the Institution's multistate Distance Education offerings.
+An institution participating in SARA for the first time that has not paid its NC-SARA fee within 60 days of its state's approval of the institution's application to participate in SARA must submit a new application to its home state SARA State Portal Entity. - 4.
+Institutions indicate and SARA State Portal Entity staff will verify enrollments through IPEDS or similar resources. - 5.
+An institution that withdraws from SARA receives no fee refund from NC-SARA. - b.
+A separate state fee may be required of SARA-participating institutions whose home state has established a fee to cover costs associated with SARA oversight. - 1.
+States may use any fee structure that is rationally related to the state's actual or projected workload. - 2.
+A SARA member state may fund its work to investigate and resolve complaints arising from the operations of the institutions it approves to participate in SARA in any reasonable way permitted by law.
+A SARA member state may charge its own SARA-participating institutions a SARA participation fee that reflects the state's estimated costs to manage its responsibilities under SARA, including support for carrying out such investigations.
+SARA policies do not preclude a billable costs approach to funding such work.

-&lt;sup>7 Fees are reconsidered by the National Council for SARA every two years.
-The fees set forth above are valid through June, 2020.
+7 Fees are reconsidered by the National Council for SARA every two years.
+The fees set forth above are valid through June 2024.